raimohanska/lonna/README.md

 ## Lonna

 Experimental FRP library for Graphical User Interfaces.
-To be used in my [Harmaja](https://github.com/raimohanska/harmaja) project.
+Used in my [Harmaja](https://github.com/raimohanska/harmaja) project.

-Compared to Bacon.js
+I have written this library to be more suitable than [Bacon.js](https://github.com/baconjs/bacon.js/) for my current UI programming needs.
+For context, I am the original author of the Bacon.js library so well so I know its limitations intimately.

+Some day there may be a proper README, API docs and Tutorials for Lonna, but at the moment, this readme and the test cases in the [src] folder is all there is.
+Sorry for that!
+Help appreciated.

+Here are the essential differences to Bacon.js.

 - Stateful Properties and EventStreams have an explicit `scope` which guarantees that they stay up-to-date for the required period.
 Scope can be global (active forever) or more limited, such as a GUI component lifetime.
 Access outside the explicit scope will cause thrown Errors.
 - `EventStreamSeed` and `PropertySeed` abstractions for streams and properties that don't have a `scope`.
 These can be mapped, filtered etc, but need to be scoped before accessing the value.
 They are very lightweight which may prove to be a major performance improvement: when creating temporary streams in flatMap, for instance, there's no need to create a Dispatcher for everything.